Moment evolution equations and moment matching for stochastic image EPDiff: Parameter Estimation

-When the SDE is replaced by an SPDE, the Itô-Stratonovich correction term is formally the same as \eqref{eq:correctionterm}, but the derivative $D$ should be interpreted as a Fréchet derivative as $b$ is an operator on a normed function space in this case.
-See \cite[Section 4.5.2]{duan2014effective} for a derivation.
-Since the coadjoint operator $\ad_{\sigma_\alpha}^*\colon \dVF \to \dVF$ and the \emph{fundamental vector fields}
+When the SDE is replaced by an SPDE, the Itô-Stratonovich correction term is formally the same as \eqref{eq:correctionterm}, but the derivative $D$ should be interpreted as a Fréchet derivative since $b$ is an operator on a normed function space in this case.
+See Section 4.5.2 in \cite{duan2014effective} for a derivation.
+Since the coadjoint operator $\ad_{\sigma_\alpha}^*\colon \dVF \to \dVF$ and the \emph{fundamental vector fields} \cite{bruveris2015geometry}

 are linear maps of normed spaces, their Fréchet derivatives are equal to the maps themselves.
-Hence the Itô-Stratonovich correction terms of the SEPDA equations \sepda are
+Hence the Itô-Stratonovich correction terms of the SEPDA equations \sepda{} are

+In principle, we could write \eqref{eq:EPDiffCorrect} explicitly using the expression for the coadjoint operator in \eqref{eq:coadjoint}.
+However, for brevity we choose to work with the more compact $\ad^*$ henceforth.